Roxana Ng: Education and teaching

 Ng trained in sociology at the University of British Columbia for her Bachelor's and Master's degrees.
 During her final years of study in Vancouver, Ng dedicated a large portion of her time to caring for family during her mother's sickness.

 In 1977, she co-founded Vancouver Women's Research Centre (VWRC), an independent feminist organisation known for its participatory approach to research.
 Participatory research emphasises "knowledge for action" (in order to help resolve the problem being researched) and self-awareness on the part of the researcher as a participant with power and influence in research settings.
 VWRC was "founded on the principle that all research on women must start with women and must include their perception on the project, the parameters, the process, and the questions raised".
 VWRC's work helped identify and address problems faced by women—particularly immigrant women—in economic development, domestic violence, and sexual harassment.
 Its publications included a report (1980) on sexual harassment in the workplace undertaken in collaboration with the British Columbia Federation of Labour.
 Ng went on to set up similar centres for immigrant women across Canada.

 In 1978, Ng moved to Toronto for her PhD at Ontario Institute for Studies in Education (OISE), which she received in 1984.
 She was mentored by Dorothy E. Smith, and became involved with Women Working with Immigrant Women (1979) and INTERCEDE (1980) during this time.

 In the years that followed, Ng taught at the University of New Brunswick and Queen's University.
 She returned to OISE in 1988 as professor, first teaching sociology and later, adult education and community development.

 Ng directed the Centre for Women's Studies in Education (CWSE) from 2009 to 2013.

 Death

-On January 12, 2013 Ng passed away at Sunnybrook Hospital in Toronto, Ontario after a short and courageous fight with cancer.
+On January 12, 2013, Ng died at Sunnybrook Hospital in Toronto, Ontario after a short and courageous fight with cancer.
 She left behind her parents and two brothers.